sktime/sktime-tutorial-euroscipy2024/README.md

 There are two requirements files, since installing dependencies for foundation models takes long due to large package sizes.
 During the live tutorial, we recommend using binder for the latter to avoid long download and install times.

-* `requirements.txt` for "lightweight" packages used in notebooks 0-2
+* `requirements_lite.txt` for "lightweight" packages used in notebooks 0-2
 * `requirements_dl.txt` for deep learning and foundation models, notebook 3
 * the demo package from notebook 4 can be installed directly